-- adenoviruses, which cause bronchitis and the common cold
+- adenoviruses, which cause bronchitis and some common colds

-- the varicella-zoster virus that causes chickenpox and shingles
+- varicella-zoster virus, which causes chickenpox and shingles

-- respiratory syncytial virus (RSV), which is most serious in young children but can cause cold-like symptoms in people of all ages
+- respiratory syncytial virus, which is most serious in young children but can cause cold-like symptoms in people of all ages

 Viruses spread easily when affected people sneeze or cough.
-Coming into contact with a contaminated surface can also transmit the virus.
+A person can also get the infection if they come into contact with a contaminated surface.

-Viral pneumonia could affect anyone, as the viruses that cause it are very contagious.
+Viral pneumonia can affect anyone, as the viruses that cause it are very contagious.